domenechguillem/my_website/content/publication/Neutrinos/index.md

 ---
 title: "Neutrino masses, vacuum stability and quantum gravity prediction for the mass of the top quark"
 authors:
+- admin
+- Mark Goodsell
-- admin, Mark Goodsell and Christof Wetterich
+- Christof Wetterich
 date: "2020-08-10"
 doi: ""